At a Glance

 While in law school, Lindsay participated in the Interdisciplinary Environmental Clinic and received CALI Excellence for the Future Awards in Environmental Land Use and Litigation, State and Local Government and Mediation Theory and Practice.
 Before law school, she studied abroad at the University of Salamanca in Spain.
 Lindsay is admitted to the U.S. District Court for the Central and Southern districts of California, and is licensed to practice law in the State of California.

-- Washington University in St. Louis School of Law, J.D.
+- Washington University School of Law, J.D.

 - University of California, Los Angeles, B.A., American literature and culture